Did you know that Levi Ski Resort is the first ski resort in the Nordics to have obtained the ISO 14001 environmental certificate?

 2. AUTOMATED SNOWMAKING SYSTEM

-The automation of our extensive snowmaking system saves energy and optimises water consumption (m3) in relation to the slope surface area (m2).
+The automation of our extensive snowmaking system saves energy and optimizes water consumption (m3) in relation to the slope surface area (m2).

 Back in 2014, the efficiency ratio of snowmaking was at 1,014.
 Thanks to automated guns the figure climbed to 0,759 in 2017-2018.
 We already have 223 automated snow guns, and the investments will be continued.
 We plan to acquire approximately 25 new automated guns in 2020 to replace manually operated guns in the Levi West slope area.